gemfire/spring-data-for-vmware-gemfire/documentation/spring_data_landing_page.md

 The Spring Data for VMware GemFire dependencies are available from the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).
 Access to the Pivotal Commercial Maven Repository requires a one-time registration step to create an account.

-Spring Data for VMware GemFire requires users to add the [vmware-gemfire-short-name] repository to their projects.
+Spring Data for VMware GemFire requires users to add the GemFire repository to their projects.

 To add Spring Data for VMware GemFire to a project: